 Another idea is that when the price is over the 20-period moving average and headed for the upper B-band, your position is safe until it reaches the upper band, whereupon we expect it to retreat — after all, it is statistically rare and abnormal for the price to exceed is normal dispersal range.
 The upper band serves as a form of resistance.
 Similarly, the lower band serves as a form of support.

 See the chart below showing the Australian dollar with a Bollinger band.
-Many of the instances of the price breaking the Bollinger band are circled — and note the breakouts last no more than five days and usually only one or two.
-After a breakout, the price moves toward the other band.
+Many of the instances of the price breaking the Bollinger band are circled — and note that the breakouts last no more than five days and usually only one or two.
+After a breakout, the price often, but not always, moves toward the other band.

 When the bands are relatively far apart, it means volatility is high.
 If you have good directional evidence of a rally or a rout, high volatility is not a worry because we expect a trend to continue in the same direction until something comes along to disrupt it.
 However, consider that you would also get wide bands in an untrended but spiky price series.
 When traders are of wildly different views on where a price should go, you can see a spike high that may be over 100 points from a spike low only two hours or two days later.

 The next chart depicts the euro on a one-hour basis.
-You see a narrow band widening out to a wide band on a spike high followed by a spike low, but you would be hard-pressed to say there is any directional trend on this chart.
+You see a wide band turning into a narrow band before widening again on a spike high, followed by an upside breakout and establishment of an upward trend.

 Pro tip: Depending on what timeframe you are trading, you want to study how many periods after the first B-band breakout you see the price persisting in the same direction.
 On the daily chart on Forex, we seldom see a move beyond a B-band last more than 5 days.
 However, on the hourly or 4-hour chart, it may last more time — an opportunity for you.